Foreskin’s function (and the fucked-up connection between circumcision and cornflakes)

 Kellogg so strongly believed that masturbation was the worst self-abuse one could commit, that he advocated genital mutilation to prevent it: circumcision for boys, and applying pure carbolic acid/phenol to the clitoris for girls.
 The soreness would interrupt the routine and the trauma would link masturbation to punishment, he reasoned.

-I know some of you are groaning and thinking, “Please.
+I know some of you are groaning, “Please.
 Circumcision isn’t comparable to female genital mutilation,” but no matter how you dice it, Kellogg was a huge part of why both practices gained popularity in the U.S.

 While the circumcision rate in other English-speaking countries declined, Americans comparatively clung to the tradition.
 Perhaps the most common rationale was cosmetic: “My son’s dick should look like mine.”
 However, the cultural aesthetic preference fed into biases and misconceptions against foreskin.